Food, Beverages and Tobacco (FBT) and Non-FBT Items

 - CPI of Food, Beverages and Tobacco (FBT): National Capital Region (NCR) and Areas Outside the National Capital Region (AONCR)

-The seasonally adjusted CPI of FBT items in NCR and AONCR correspondingly went up to 129.5 and 134.5 in May from their respective April levels of 129.2 and 134.2.
+The seasonally adjusted CPI of FBT items in NCR and AONCR registered at 146.1 and 153.0 in May were higher than their respective April levels of 143.9 and 150.1.

 - CPI of Non-FBT items: National Capital Region (NCR) and Areas Outside the National Capital Region (AONCR)